 Each year, hundreds of millions of tons of material, from metal to plastic to paper and even rubber and asphalt, gets repurposed worldwide, thanks to recycling.
 Scrap companies like Cohen are at the center of this stream, buying metal (and things containing metal) from businesses and individuals alike to process it for recycling.
 So what can you expect to get paid for your items, and what determines those prices?

-Here are a few of the factors that can impact the prices of scrap metal:
+The answer isn’t always so simple.
+Here are a few of the factors that can impact scrap metal pricing.

 Supply & Demand

 Increases and decreases in prices are proportional to the demand for metal in various industries like technology, construction, and transportation.
 Recycled scrap metal is used to manufacture a huge range of products, including cell phones, electrical cables, aircraft, and the I-beams and rebar that go into bridges and buildings.
 The amount of activity in any of these industries has an influence on scrap metal pricing.